K Line European Sea Highway Services: Facts and accidents

 KESS ships are distinguished from those of its parent company K Line by having their hull painted in red as opposed to the grey of K Line.

 On 21 September 2017, Greenpeace activists attempted to block the discharging of Volkswagen Suv and cars into Sheerness port, disrupting for several hours the operations of mv Elbe Highway.

 On 23 July 2018, car carrier vessel Makassar Highway ran aground at full speed in the Tjust archipelago near Loftahammar, Sweden, causing an oil spill.

+On 26 January 2026, the MV Thames Highway experienced a fire in the engine room shortly after departing the port of Emden near the island of Borkum.

+The fire was extinguished by the captain and ship's and captain but the vessel was unable to continue its journey to Grimsby.

+On 27January 2026, the Dutch tugs Waterstraat and Waterstroom towed her back to the port of Emden.